hgeorge82/Engineering_4_Notebook/README.md

-## Raspberry_Pi_Countdown
+## Raspberry_Pi_Light+Powerboost

 ### Assignment Description
-This assignment is to get a countdown printed in the serial monitor.
+The goal of this assignment is to have an LED turn on whenever your breadboard is turned 90 degrees.
 ### Evidence

 ### Wiring